emgrasmeder/recipes/vegan_sourdough_challah.md

 I keep my starter in the fridge, so maybe this will be wonky for you if your starter lives at room temperature.
 I basically: Feed 6 hours before mixing, then mix and braid immediately, then leave it out to grow for 12 hours at room temperature, then bake.
+The times should be approximate.
+They'll change with your starter strength and the temperature/season.
+What's important is that the starter doubles after feeding, and the braided loaves double before baking.
+You mix them all together when the starter doubles, and bake when the braided doughs have doubled.

 ## Thursday at Lunch (5 minutes)